Supporting Early Years Learning with the ActivPanel

 The teachers at Torkington gathered to make the final decision on what edtech should be implemented at the school and there was resounding support for the ActivPanel, particularly as many of the teachers were already familiar with Promethean’s ActivInspire software.
 As such, a total of nine 75” ActivPanels were implemented across the school.

 In Key Stage 1 the ActivPanel is really engaging the children in lessons as they love using the panel at the same time with the multi-touch, which supports collaboration and group work in early years learning.

 “It’s fantastic to be able to see the children up at the ActivPanel working together on tasks.
 Before the upgrade, they would be sat around school tablets, and whilst they were engaged and learning, it wasn’t supporting interaction and group work.
-Now, even when the children are using the tablets, they can be connected to the ActivPanel to foster deeper discussion and interaction as a class,” Miss Hannah Lobley, Year 2 teacher
+Now, even when the children are using the tablets, they can be connected to the ActivPanel to foster deeper discussion and interaction as a class,” said Miss Hannah Lobley, Year 2 teacher.

 The ActivPanel is supplied with ClassFlow software which supports connectivity with all class devices.
 The teachers run interactive lessons using polling features so that they can get instant class feedback.
 By using this feature, it is easier for the teachers to identify misconceptions in their early stages.

 ActivInspire software is also supplied as standard on the ActivPanel.
 Teachers find the software useful for adding an interactive element to teaching and learning.
 The multitude of digital tools available allows teachers to create engaging lessons tailored to learning objectives.
 Children can go up to the panel and get involved in the lesson, whether this be using a digital ruler or handwriting templates, for example.